johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # Server Requirements {#server-requirements}

-This section describes the conforming syntax and semantics of the HTTP Cookie and Set-Cookie header fields.
+This section describes the conforming syntax and semantics of the HTTP `Cookie` and `Set-Cookie` header fields.

 ## Set-Cookie {#sane-set-cookie}

-The Set-Cookie HTTP response header field is used to send cookies from the server to the user agent.
+The `Set-Cookie` HTTP response header field is used to send cookies from the server to the user agent.

-Origin servers MAY send a Set-Cookie response header field with any response.
-An origin server can include multiple Set-Cookie header fields in a single response.
+Origin servers MAY send a `Set-Cookie` response header field with any response.
+An origin server can include multiple `Set-Cookie` header fields in a single response.
-The presence of a Cookie or a Set-Cookie header field does not preclude HTTP caches from storing and reusing a response.
+The presence of a `Cookie` or a `Set-Cookie` header field does not preclude HTTP caches from storing and reusing a response.

-Origin servers SHOULD NOT fold multiple Set-Cookie header fields into a single header field.
-The usual mechanism for folding HTTP headers fields (i.e., as defined in Section 5.3 of {{HTTPSEM}}) might change the semantics of the Set-Cookie header field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such folding.
+Origin servers SHOULD NOT fold multiple `Set-Cookie` header fields into a single header field.
+The usual mechanism for folding HTTP headers fields (i.e., as defined in Section 5.3 of {{HTTPSEM}}) might change the semantics of the `Set-Cookie` header field because 0x2C (,) is used by `Set-Cookie` in a way that conflicts with such folding.

 ### Syntax {#abnf-syntax}

-Informally, the Set-Cookie response header field contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
-User agents SHOULD send Set-Cookie header fields that conform to the following grammar:
+Informally, the `Set-Cookie` response header field contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
+User agents SHOULD send `Set-Cookie` header fields that conform to the following grammar:

 ~~~ abnf
 set-cookie        = set-cookie-string